A Guide to Hiking Mount Toubkal in 2 Days

 • Walking poles (if you don’t need them on day one)

-• Lightweight towel and toiletries (basic – think wipes and a toothbrush)
+• Lightweight towel and toiletries (basic – think wet wipes, toilet roll and a toothbrush, deodarant)

 • Chargers